 Although the state was able to proceed with its automatic expungement program, the initial disconnect between statutory criteria and data availability may mean the program was not implemented exactly as the legislature intended.
-A permanent, automatic expungement process for marijuana possession is likely unnecessary given that marijuana has been decriminalized, and there would be no new criminal records for marijuana possession that would need to be expunged in the future.
-Chapter 4: Required Statutory Changes to Legalize Marijuana

 5 Commercial Market Operations and Licenses

 Most states that have legalized marijuana have established a regulated commercial market.
 Commercial markets allow private businesses to legally produce and sell marijuana products to adults.
 Typically, all operations in a commercial market must be licensed by the state, and operations are regulated to ensure they comply with state requirements.
 Other states generally license and regulate five types of commercial marijuana operations: cultivation, processing, testing, distribution, and retail sales (Figure 5-1).
 The chapter is organized around these five types of operations.